CongLeSolutionX/AlgoVerse/Coding_patterns_for_tech_interviews/0-1-Knapsack/0-1-Knapsack.md

 author: Cong Le
 version: "1.0"
 license(s): MIT, CC BY 4.0
+copyright: Copyright (c) 2025 Cong Le.
+All Rights Reserved.
 ---

 # 0-1 Knapsack Algorithm

+> This content is dual-licensed under your choice of the following licenses:
+> 1.  **MIT License:** For the code implementations in Swift and Mermaid provided in this document.
+> 2.  **Creative Commons Attribution 4.0 International License (CC BY 4.0):** For all other content, including the text, explanations, and the Mermaid diagrams and illustrations.

+---

 The 0/1 Knapsack problem is a classic optimization problem used to select items that maximize profit without exceeding a given capacity.